daerduoCarey/where2act/code/README.md

     bash scripts/run_visu_critic_heatmap.sh 40147

-to visualize the Action Scoring Module predictions (Fig. 4 in the main paper), and use
+to visualize the Action Scoring Module predictions (Fig. 4 in the main paper).
+This script use a random viewpoint and a random interaction direction, so you can run multiple times to get different results.

+Please use

     bash scripts/run_visu_action_heatmap_proposals.sh 40147

 to visualize the Actionability Module and Action Proposal Module results (Fig. 1, 5 in the main paper).
+This script will generate a GIF for all proposed successful interaction orientations for a randomly sampled pixel for interaction, so you can run multiple times to get different results.